-OPWDD enrollees receive Medicaid Service Coordination (MSC) directly from OPWDD.
-Each recipient who receives MSC services must be authorized for the services by OPWDD through one of the 13 Developmental Disabilities Service Offices (DDSOs).
+OMRDD clients receive Medicaid Service Coordination (MSC) directly from OMRDD.
+Each recipient who receives MSC services must be authorized for the services by OMRDD through one of the 13 Developmental Disabilities Service Offices (DDSOs).

-These DDSOs enter R/E Code 35 into the WMS R/E Subsystem for appropriate enrollees.
+These DDSOs enter R/E Code 35 into the WMS R/E Subsystem for appropriate clients.
 In a limited number of counties where the DDSOs cannot enter the code, the DDSO will send a letter to the LDSS to initiate the entry of the R/E code 35 by the LDSS.

-Each enrollee who receives early intervention service coordination must be approved by the municipal early intervention agency.
+Each client who receives early intervention service coordination must be approved by the municipal early intervention agency.

-The municipal early intervention agency is responsible for notifying the LDSS of the enrollee's EI enrollment or disenrollment.
+The municipal early intervention agency is responsible for notifying the LDSS of the client's EI enrollment or disenrollment.
 The LDSS in turn is responsible for updating the WMS R/E subsystem accordingly.